 A Prayer for a Struggling or Distant Father

 Not every father-child relationship is warm.
 Some dads struggle with addiction, anger, or emotional distance.
 Some have made choices that caused deep pain.
-Praying for a father who has hurt you is not easy — and it does not mean pretending the hurt did not happen.
-It means choosing to release him into God’s hands rather than carrying the weight yourself.
+Praying for a father who has hurt you is hard, but it doesn’t mean you have to pretend the pain isn’t real.
+It means choosing to release him into God’s hands—just as you might offer prayer for friends—rather than carrying the weight yourself.

 “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.”– Ephesians 6:4 (ESV)